 - Decide how the food will be handled: Will the Committee purchase food and beverages and simply charge attendees a flat fee?
 Will the Committee plan a menu and assign recipes to each household?
 Will you ask everyone to bring a main course and beverage for their own family, and a side dish to share with others?
 Will you be serving alcoholic beverages and are any special permits or insurance required?

 - Send out invitations.
-This can be done as part of a neighborhood newsletter or as a separate mailed notice.
+This can be done as part of a neighborhood newsletter, a local group on social media or as a separate mailed notice.

 - Apply for necessary permits.

 - Investigate noise ordinances and see whether any permits are required to keep the party going into the late-night hours.

 - Make arrangements to get barricades to block off the streets surrounding the party.

 - Purchase any necessary insurance to cover the event.

 - Make arrangements for toilet facilities, if necessary.

 - Reserve equipment you will need to rent such as tables, tents, sound system, etc. Ask everyone to bring their own chairs.

 1 Week Before